nawazsarfraz878/Knowledge-graph-in-cyber-security/README.md

-# Threat intelligence knowledge graph
+# Knowledge Graph in Cyber Security

 This project automates the creation of a knowledge graph from security reports.
 The extracted entities and relationships are structured and stored as nodes and edges in a Neo4j database, allowing for a detailed, queryable graph representation of intel.